 TIME AND DATE: 9:00 a.m.
 CDT on Wednesday, May 23, 2012.

-PLACE: North Shore Center for the Performing Arts in Skokie 9501 Skokie Boulevard Skokie, Illinois 60077 ITEMS OF BUSINESS: (1) To elect the 11 directors named in the Proxy Statement; (2) To hold an advisory vote to approve executive compensation; (3) To vote on a company proposal to amend the Amended and Restated Articles of Incorporation to change the company name; (4) To ratify the selection of PricewaterhouseCoopers LLP as our independent auditors for the fiscal year ending December 31, 2012; (5) To vote on three shareholder proposals if properly presented at the meeting; and (6) To transact any other business properly presented at the meeting.
-WHO MAY VOTE: Share cholders of record at the close of business on March 15, 2012.
-DATE OF DISTRIBUTION: We mailed our Notice of Internet Availability of Proxy Materials on or about April 5, 2012.
-For shareholders who previously elected to receive a paper copy of the proxy materials, we mailed the Proxy Statement, our Annual Report on Form 10-K for the year ended December 31, 2011, our letter to shareholders and the proxy card on or about April 5, 2012.
-Carol & ward
+North Shore Center for the Performing Arts in Skokie

+9501 Skokie Boulevard Skokie, Illinois 60077

+(1) To elect the 11 directors named in the Proxy Statement;

+(2) To hold an advisory vote to approve executive compensation;

+(3) To vote on a company proposal to amend the Amended and Restated Articles of Incorporation to change the company name;

+(4) To ratify the selection of PricewaterhouseCoopers LLP as our independent auditors for the fiscal year ending December 31, 2012;

+(5) To vote on three shareholder proposals if properly presented at the meeting; and

+(6) To transact any other business properly presented at the meeting.

+Shareholders of record at the close of business on March 15, 2012.

+We mailed our Notice of Internet Availability of Proxy Materials on or about April [ ], 2012.
+For shareholders who previously elected to receive a paper copy of the proxy materials, we mailed the Proxy Statement, our Annual Report on Form 10-K for the year ended December 31, 2011, our letter to shareholders and the proxy card on or about April [ ], 2012.

+I. Waro

-Carol J. Ward Vice President and Corporate Secretary
+Carol J. Ward

+Vice President and Corporate Secretary